synzen/MonitoRSS/.github/ISSUE_TEMPLATE/bug-report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-*If this is an issue related to the public hosting bot, please use the Discord server instead and **do not post an issue here**.*
+*If this is an issue related to the public hosting bot, please use the support Discord server at https://discord.gg/pudv7Rx instead and **do not post an issue here**.*

 **To Reproduce**
 Steps to reproduce the behavior: